Online learning of neural networks based on a model-free control algorithm: Application to the training of neural networks

 \subsection{Simple example of training}

-To illustrate our proposed training strategy, consider a three-node network depicted in Fig. \ref{fig:capture_NN} with two inputs $x_1$ and $x_2$ and an output $y$.
+To illustrate our proposed training strategy, consider a three-node network\footnote{Such small network is still mathematically interesting to investigate \cite{BLUM1992}.}, depicted in Fig. \ref{fig:capture_NN} including two inputs $x_1$ and $x_2$ and an output $y$.

-The strategy~\eqref{eq:train} is applied to determine the weights $W_{1}, W_{2}, \cdots, W_{7}$ given the training values $x_{1}^{train},$ $x_2^{train}$ and $y^{train}$ (the latter corresponds to the output reference).
+The strategy~\eqref{eq:train} is applied to calculate online the weights $W_{1}, W_{2}, \cdots, W_{7}$ given the training values $x_{1}^{train},$ $x_2^{train}$ and $y^{train}$ (the latter corresponds to the output reference).
 A first order filter (with a small time constant) is added to include a dynamic to each controller.